sopra-fs22-group-09/basically-wordle-frontend/README.md

 # Launch & Deployment

 The client requires the server (backend) to run at http://localhost:8080 in order to serve app content.
-The frontend will the be available at http://localhost:3000.
+The frontend will then be available at http://localhost:3000.
 You can deploy a new frontend release just by committing to a new branch, and then opening and merging a PR into the `master` branch.

 ## Available Scripts